 Caution You must back up your Content Server and turn off anti-virus applications before upgrading.
 You will need a full backup for restoring to the previous version or in the unlikely event of an upgrade failure.
 Follow the instructions for backing up and restoring the Content Server in the online help and the Cisco TelePresence Content Server Administration and User Guide on Cisco.com.

-Caution If you have installed the Feature Pack for Microsoft SQL Server 2005 or any of its components (which is NOT supported for the Cisco TelePresence Content Server), you must remove the following components prior to upgrading, otherwise the upgrade may fail.
+Caution If you have installed the Feature Pack for Microsoft SQL Server 2005 or any of its components (which is NOT supported for the Cisco TelePresence Content Server), you must remove the components prior to upgrading or the upgrade may fail.

-Unsupported components which MUST be removed prior to upgrading:
+These unsupported components MUST be removed prior to upgrading:

 Microsoft SQL Server 2005 Analysis Services 9.0 OLE DB Provider, Microsoft SQL Server 2005 Backward Compatibility Components, Microsoft SQL Server 2005 Command Line Query Utility, Microsoft SQL Server 2005 Data Mining Viewer Controls, Microsoft SQL Server 2005 JDBC Driver, Microsoft SQL Server 2005 Management Objects Collection, Microsoft SQL Server 2005 Compact Edition, Microsoft SQL Server 2005 Notification Services Client Components, Microsoft SQL Server 2005 Upgrade Advisor, Microsoft SQL Server 2005 Reporting Services Add-in for Microsoft SharePoint Technologies, Microsoft SQL Server 2005 Data Mining Add-ins for Microsoft Office 2007.

 The approximate duration of an upgrade is 10 to 20 minutes.
-To upgrade your Content Server to Release 5.3.1, follow these steps:
+Follow these steps: